spolivin/jobtracker/README.md

 A simple command-line tool written in Go to help you keep track of your job applications.

-You can add, update, list, delete and clear job application records stored in a local JSON file.
+You can add, update, sort, list, delete and clear job application records stored in a local JSON file.

 ## Features